PoignardAzur/poignardazur.github.io/drafts/04-convert-wiki-post-mortem.md

 In my current setup, I use Copilot and ChatGPT-4.
 Whenever I have a question about anything or I feel stuck, I ask ChatGPT.
 When I write stuff in VsCode, I use Copilot.

 They are productivity *multipliers*.
-This project would not be finished right now if it weren't from these two tools.
+This project would not be finished right now if it weren't for these two tools.

 ChatGPT is a good tool for breaking out of your comfort zone.
 When you want to do something new and you don't know where to start, ChatGPT is a good first step.
-It gives you suggestions, knows a lot of tools by name, can give you example code, etc. It provides an essential service to the mind, which is taking a concept that you only know very vaguely about, and give you concrete examples that you can put your coding hands on.
+It gives you suggestions, knows a lot of tools by name, can give you example code, etc. It provides an essential service to the mind, which is taking a concept that you only know very vaguely about, and giving you concrete examples that you can put your coding hands on.

 ![A rubber duck which is also Batman.
 Photo by Brett Jordan on Unsplash](../assets/batman-duck.jpg)